Pet Care Home

 Rhinecanthus verrucosus

-Triggerfish are relatively poor swimmers, most of the time they move by undulating wave motions of the dorsal and anal fins, only using the tail fin for emergencies!
+Description: Triggerfish are relatively poor swimmers, most of the time they move with undulating wave motions of the dorsal and anal fins, only using the tail fin for emergencies!

 Triggerfish have teeth that are very stong and often stick out, which is ideal for eating shelled invertebrates and sea urchins.
 Don't put a Triggerfish in an aquarium with invertebrates!
 When eating a Crown of Thorns starfish, the trigger will first blow it over onto it's back in order to get at the soft unprotected underbelly.